pagkly/Zed/Investopedia3/Operating Ratio.md

 Operating Ratio
 ## What Is the Operating Ratio?

-The operating ratio shows the efficiency of a company's management by comparing the total [operating expense](https://www.investopedia.com/terms/o/operating_expense.asp) (OPEX) of a company to net sales.
+The operating ratio shows the efficiency of a company's management by comparing the total [[operating expense]](https://www.investopedia.com/terms/o/operating_expense.asp) (OPEX) of a company to net sales.
 The operating ratio shows how efficient a company's management is at keeping costs low while generating revenue or sales.
 The smaller the ratio, the more efficient the company is at generating revenue vs. total expenses.

 ### Key Takeaways

--   The operating ratio shows the efficiency of a company's management by comparing the total operating expense of a company to [net sales](https://www.investopedia.com/terms/n/netsales.asp).
+-   The operating ratio shows the efficiency of a company's management by comparing the total operating expense of a company to [[net sales]](https://www.investopedia.com/terms/n/netsales.asp).
 -   An operating ratio that is decreasing is viewed as a positive sign, as it indicates that operating expenses are becoming an increasingly smaller percentage of net sales.
 -   A limitation of the operating ratio is that it doesn't include debt.